On the left, the SharePad window. On the right, that same window shared into Google Meet at full size.

 Why isn’t SharePad on the Mac App Store?

 macOS only treats a plugged-in iPad as a camera for apps that run outside Apple’s sandbox, and App Store apps must be sandboxed.
-SharePad is still signed and notarised by Apple, so it opens with a normal double-click — you just download it directly rather than from the store.
+SharePad is still signed and notarised by Apple, so it opens with a normal double-click.
+You just download it directly rather than from the store.

 Is my data private?